Caring for a senior dog is a lot different from caring for a puppy.

 Have you ever noticed how people can get a bit grumpier (sometimes a lot grumpier) as they age?
 The same thing can happen to our canine pals!

 For this reason, it’s best not to force senior dogs to interact with young children — even if they’ve always been great with kids in the past.
-Young children move unpredictably, and that can often frighten and overwhelm older dogs.
+Young children move unpredictably, which can frighten and overwhelm older dogs.
 It’s also good to steer clear of bouncy puppies who may harass or even hurt your senior fur friend.